Global Mental Health Interest Group

 PMIG is an interest group made up of residents, fellows, students and clinicians with interest in Psychosomatic medicine or Consult Liaison psychiatry.
 Our members hail from institutions around the DC-Maryland-Virginia area.
 Meetings are held every other month in DC at GWU or at INOVA hospital in Fairfax, which is the home of GWU's Psychosomatic Medicine Fellowship program.
 At our meetings we have an informal lecture about a psychosomatic topic or ask a trainee to present a case.

-Forensic Psychiatry Interest Group
+Forensic Psychiatry Interest Group:

 The goals of the Forensic Psychiatry Interest Group are:

-1) To foster interest in forensic psychiatry through sponsored events and mentorship,
+1) to foster interest in forensic psychiatry through sponsored events and mentorship,

-3) To create shared knowledge about forensic psychiatry through collaborative work between faculty members and trainees, and
+3) to create shared knowledge about forensic psychiatry through collaborative work between faculty members and trainees, and

 In the last five years, two of our residents have been awarded the Rappeport Fellowship by the American Academy of Psychiatry and the Law (AAPL) based on their achievement and promise in the field of forensic psychiatry.
-Named in honor of AAPL's founding president, Jonas R. Rappeport, MD, the fellowship offers an opportunity for outstanding residents with interests in psychiatry and the law to further develop their knowledge and skills.
+Named in honor of AAPL's founding president, Jonas R. Rappe port, MD, the fellowship offers an opportunity for outstanding residents with interests in psychiatry and the law to further develop their knowledge and skills.